nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

     disk and onto tape, and vice versa.

-Details of how the workload manager (Slurm) is configured (for NeSI users) on Maui can be found [here](https://support.nesi.org.nz/hc/en-gb/articles/360000204116-M%C4%81ui-Slurm-Partitions).
+Details of how the workload manager (Slurm) is configured (for NeSI users) on Māui can be found [here](https://support.nesi.org.nz/hc/en-gb/articles/360000204116-M%C4%81ui-Slurm-Partitions).
 In particular, please note: